me747/LGM-TASK-1/README.md

 --LGM TASK-1 --> Creating a To-Do list Web Application--
 To-Do-List:

-This task is to determine your understanding  of HTML, CSS and Javascript skills along.
+To assess your html,java & css understanding

 **Setup:-** <br/>
-For an agile work process and collaborate with each other to be on the same page of the development process I have used :
+I have used the following Environment to implement the code:
 IDE: Microsoft Visual Code Studio

-**Result:-**
+Working:

 1) The To-Do list with the functionality of adding tasks.